mailund/ziphmm/README.md

 ```
 sudo apt-get install python python-dev
 ```
 2. `cd` to or open a terminal in the directory in which you'd like to store ZipHMM source code (this repository).
+Do `pip install -r python_requirements.txt`.

 3. Clone the repository using git: